-Jail should be reserved for people who present a danger to the public, and I support the job our deputies do in keeping the public safe.
-I also support the findings of the Criminal Justice Assessment, which pointed to a long list of alternatives to jail for low-risk nonviolent individuals.
-That includes treatment for addiction and mental illness, homeless services, working with organizations like the Bail Project, and reducing the high number of people in jail for failure to appear in court.
+Jail should be reserved for people who present a danger to the public.
+I support the work our sheriff's deputies do to keep the public safe.
+I also support the findings of the 2020 Criminal Justice Assessment, which laid out a list of proven lower-cost alternatives to jail for low-risk nonviolent individuals.
+That includes treatment for addiction and mental illness, bail reform, re-entry programs, and reducing the high number of people in jail for failure to appear in court.
 I’ve spoken about the report with Sheriff Tim Helder, former Jail Ombudsman Stan Adelman, and community advocates.
-There is broad agreement, but it will take political will from our Quorum Court to fund the criminal justice reforms it recommended.
+There is broad agreement that these programs will reduce recidivism - preventing people from committing crimes all over again.
+It will take political will from our Quorum Court to fund the criminal justice reforms the report has recommended.

-JP12 includes most of the homeless population in Washington County.
-Providing these resources through a joint effort of the county, cities, and service agencies has the potential to not only cut our jail population but also reduce the number of people experiencing homelessness.
-We need to end the revolving door of incarceration and homelessness.
+We also need to end the revolving door of incarceration and homelessness.
+JP District 12 includes most of the homeless population in Washington County.
+Providing better resources through a joint effort of the county, cities, and service agencies has the potential to not only cut our jail population but also reduce the number of people experiencing homelessness.